 At KS4, all students will study the core curriculum subjects of English (Literature / Language), Maths and Science (either Combined - 2 GCSEs or Triple - 3 GCSEs).
-Students taking Triple Science will use this as one of their options and also take Statistics GCSE as part of that option.
-This addition does not take up one of their other choices.
+Students taking Triple Science will use this as one of their options.

 As we are a nationally recognised language school, most students will automatically continue to study their current modern foreign language (French or Spanish), unless they choose to replace it with Latin.
-Our compulsory core curriculum also includes the following non-examined courses: Physical Education, Personal, Social & Health Education and Religion and Worldviews.
+Our compulsory core curriculum also includes the following non-examined courses: Physical Education; Personal, Social & Health Education; and Religion, Philosophy, Ethics and Worldviews.